-Leapers: Todd - thanks for speaking with us, tell me - what inspired you to start The Good Coffee Cartel, and how are things going right now?
+Leapers: What inspired you to start Bad Hand Coffee, and how are things going right now?

-Is TGCC your first business, and what's been the most surprising aspect of starting a business?
+Is Bad Hand your first business, and what's been the most surprising aspect of starting a business?

 Leapers' mission is to support the mental health of the self-employed and small businesses - what impact, positive or negative, do you say running your own business has upon your emotional wellbeing?

-That's great to hear you're taking amazing care of your employees - what does your own support network look like?
-Who do you turn to when things are hard, or celebrate with when things are going well?
+What does your support network look like - who do you turn to when things are hard, or celebrate with when things are going well?

 Drinking a cup of coffee with us this morning?